riodelphino/zk-snacks-explorer.nvim/docs/developers/DEVELOPERS.md

 This setting is used for matching in the Search function.

+on_match : Main purpose is to add the parent directories to picker automatically.

 #### filter

 - config  : Nothing is set
 - setup() : `transform = function(picker, filter) ... end`)

-filter here
+filter ??? transform ???

 #### searcher

 - config  : Nothing is set
-in picker default config, `search = 'serch_string'`.
+in picker default config, `search = 'search_string'`.
 So it might be current search string.
-And above `matcher` is the function for searching.
+And above `matcher` is the additional function suports searching.

+`zk-explorer` does not use built-in command like `fd`, `rg`, `find` or seach filesystem.
+It manually searches zk files from `M.note_cache` in `lua/snacks/zk/init.lua`, since `zk-explorer` has to search both the filename and the title.

 #### watcher